bpatra/personal-blog/_posts/2014-10-12-a-generic-version-of-icollectionview-used-in-a-mvvm-searchable-list.md

 In this post we will create a very simple app that let you search a player in the list of all the players of the last Football World Cup in Brazil.
 The complete source code can be found on&nbsp;<a href="https://github.com/bpatra/MvvMSample">my Github here.</a>

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/10/listview.jpg' title="Searching 'dav' in the ListView display a list of results starting with ex Chelsea's player David Luis..." caption="Searching 'dav' in the ListView display a list of results starting with ex Chelsea's player David Luis..." %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/10/listview.jpg' caption="Searching 'dav' in the ListView display a list of results starting with ex Chelsea's player David Luis..." %}

 The key ingredients of such implementation is very simple in MVVM.
 First take the View which&nbsp;does not need more than the few lines of xaml below.